rehcorb/data-analysis-electronic-music-on-discogs/README.md

 - Run the Analysis:
 Use Power BI to load and transform the dataset, perform data cleaning, and create visualizations.
 Analyze key trends such as:
-   - Most popular artists and genres.
+   - Most popular artists and styles.
    - Release formats by country.
    - Price trends over time.
    - The relationship between "wants," "haves," and pricing.